tgfrerer/island/README.md

 symbol laden library, but a lean, 12MB release version.
 Note that building SDK tools creates both static and dynamic version of the shaderC library, but only adds a link to the static version of the library to the artifacts folder.
-To let this build create a symlink to the dynamic version of the shaderc library.
-Under the line:
+Let this build create a symlink to the dynamic version of the shaderc library.
+For this, below the line:

     ln -sf "$PWD"/libshaderc/libshaderc_combined.a "${LIBDIR}"/libshaderc